Is My Fertility Treatment Covered? 3 Essential Open Enrollment Tips

 What should I do next?

 If you are tapping into employer-provided health insurance, you’ll need to ask your human resources department what their particular policy is.
 Companies set their own dates for open enrollment (it typically falls around the same time as general open enrollment, but you should check with your HR department - just to be safe).

 During this time, you can choose to stay on your employer-based health insurance or switch to another provider in the marketplace.
 You might decide to do this for infertility coverage reasons, which we’ll help you dig through below.

-3 Things to Do During Open Enrollment to Ensure Fertility Coverage in 2022
+3 Things to Do During Open Enrollment

 You will want to read and understand your current policy as thoroughly as possible, and let's be honest: it’s not necessarily easy to understand.
 You may need to call the insurance company or talk to your employer’s human resources department to get accurate and clear answers.

 Then, compare against the other available policies.
 Look for treatments covered by each policy, lifetime limits on infertility treatment and how to get treatments approved for coverage.

 Examine the formulary.
 That's the list of fertility medicines that will be covered.
 (A big, important part of most fertility treatment protocols!)
 And make sure you are familiar with the annual deductible and additional payments that must be paid for each visit, procedure or prescription.
 Balance those expenses against the annual premium to determine which is likely to cost less over the year.

 Ask your provider the right questions.
 Need help with what questions to ask?
 We list them all out here.